alltheseas/nostrFAQs/FAQs-misconceptions.md

 `Use a browser extension.
 Some remote signer apps like Amber also work but some others are hard to use, do not give you full control over access policies and have subpar code quality` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

+`Mostly, and yes.
+Giving an app your key gives them the ability to publish things on your behalf, and it's impossible to know after you've removed a key from an app that it's really gone.
+So only put your important keys in apps you really trust.` -[Matt Lorentz](https://njump.me/npub16zsllwrkrwt5emz2805vhjewj6nsjrw0ge0latyrn2jv5gxf5k0q5l92l7)

 </details>

 <details>